nikitavoloboev/alfred-learn-anything/readme.md

 - open any blog from [blogs](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp#-1373.6,-2223.5,2)
 - open any imgur album from [images](https://my.mindnode.com/mTasm9Ay8VtFs7fHRPDUSdEMqHExtjpcgwjBeUTC#108.8,-1795.2,-2)
 - open any mind map from [more](https://my.mindnode.com/YyJtZap3S6BLzLq8FvBqcDM1fpzom5JfeXripa9w#198.0,-369.8,1)
+- and more

 ![](http://i.imgur.com/9s7iteA.png)

-## 3. Explore Knowledge Map Interactively
+## 3. Explore Knowledge Map Interactively (not implemented yet)

 Start off with 43 results from the main nodes of the Knowledge Map :